sraj9506/devops_course/Day-3/Day-3.md

 #### Project Overview

-In this project, you\'ll go through all three lifecycles of Docker: pulling an image and creating a container, modifying the container and creating a new image, and finally, creating a Dockerfile to build and deploy a web application.
+In this project, you'll go through all three lifecycles of Docker: pulling an image and creating a container, modifying the container and creating a new image, and finally, creating a Dockerfile to build and deploy a web application.